Hicham El Hamdaoui

-Hichem Mohamed El Hamdaoui (born 18 November 1995) is a professional French football striker who plays for Villefranche SJB.
+Hichem Mohamed El Hamdaoui (born 18 November 1995) is a professional French football striker.

 Career

 Born in Nice, El Hamdaoui is a product of his native OGC Nice youth sportive system, but he played only 11 games for it reserves team in the Championnat National 2.
 In 2017 he was transferred to Belgium team Tertre Hautrage.

 In August 2017 he signed a two-year contract with the Ukrainian Premier League club Zirka Kropyvnytskyi.
 He made his debut in the Ukrainian Premier League for FC Zirka on 20 August 2017, playing in a match against FC Zorya Luhansk.

-In March 2019, he signed a one year contract with Torpedo Minsk.
+In March 2019, he signed a one-year contract with Torpedo Minsk.